hunterirving/pico-crossing/README.md

 ## Custom Keycaps
 Compose digital diary entries in style with this set of 81 custom, 3D printed keycaps that map perfectly to Animal Crossing's in-game character set.

+See the separate <a href="https://github.com/hunterirving/pico-crossing-keycaps">pico-crossing-keycaps</a> repository for FreeCAD project files and OBJ exports.

 ## Infinite Playlist

 Cycle through your favorite Town Tunes without having to futz about with e-Reader cards.